Show All Answers

 You must go to the Waukesha County Circuit Court, 515 W. Moreland Blvd, Waukesha, WI 53188, the listed date and time of your citation.
 You can contact the District Attorney directly at (262) 548-7076.

 Menomonee Falls has five parks with areas to be reserved.
 Two shelters at Rotary Park, one band shell and field area at Village Park, two shelters at Willowood Park, 50-person capacity facility at Mill Pond Park, and four sheltered sites at Oakwood Park.
 You must be a Menomonee Falls resident or a company in the falls to reserve a site.
-For more information or to reserve a shelter call (262) 532-4212, or visit the Clerks Office.
-Cash and check only.
+For more information or to reserve a shelter call (262) 532-4200, or visit the Clerks Office.
+Credit card, cash, and check are accepted.

-The village maintains two ice rinks from late December - February, depending on weather conditions.
+The village maintains one ice rink from late December - February, depending on weather conditions.
 Due to weather and rink conditions, it is recommended that you visit the rink or call the Village Parks Department at (262) 532-4200 to check ice conditions or closures.
-The rinks are located in Riverside Park and Willowood Park.
-There are no warming devices at the rinks and outdoor lighting is limited.
+The rink is located in Riverside Park.
+There are no warming devices at the rink and outdoor lighting is limited.
 Evening skating is not recommended.
 Hockey is allowed on the east half of the Riverside Park rink.

 Wanaki Golf Course is located in the Village of Menomonee Falls at the intersection of Lisbon Rd and Lannon Rd.
 For more information on opening/closing dates, fees and tee times call (262)-252-3480.

 Always dial 9-1-1 for emergencies.
 Emergency calls are to report a fire, a crime in-progress, a breathing problem, a poisoning, a major accident, a drowning, a stabbing or shooting, or any life-threatening situation.